 Update: I used velcro on these frames, and others for 4 years in our RV with no issues, so it definitely got the job done!

 Removing Velcro from the Walls

-Do you have any tips for how to hang wall decor in a RV, or have experience removing velcro strips from your walls?
-If so we’d love to hear about them in the comments below!
+Do you have any tips for how to hang wall decor in an RV, or have experience removing velcro strips from your walls?
+Let us know in the comments!